Aashu-11/PaperMind/README.md

 ## PaperMind: Research-Grade Academic Q&A Engine

-PaperMind is an academic question-answering and exploration system that combines **multi-source literature retrieval**, a **vector-based knowledge base**, **LLM synthesis**, and an optional **Neo4j citation graph**.
-The user interacts through a **Streamlit** UI, while the backend orchestrates calls to arXiv, Semantic Scholar, CrossRef, and OpenAlex, incrementally building a persistent scholarly knowledge graph.
+PaperMind is an academic question-answering and exploration system that combines **multi-source literature retrieval**, a **vector-based knowledge base**, and **LLM synthesis**.
+The user interacts through a **Streamlit** UI, while the backend orchestrates calls to arXiv, Semantic Scholar, CrossRef, and OpenAlex, incrementally building a persistent scholarly knowledge base.

 ---